Notice - NDDH Pauses Use of Johnson & Johnson Vaccine

 - Weather permitting, first-dose clinics are currently held Tuesdays and Wednesdays.
 Second-dose clinics are typically held Thursdays and Fridays

 - Due to limited vaccine supply, clinics are posted on a weekly basis and online slots fill up quickly.
-Clinics are typically posted in VAMS on Friday afternoons for the following week.
+Clinics are typically posted in VAMS on Friday afternoons for the following week or Mondays for the same week.
 Don't panic if you don't get a spot...others will be available each week.

 - Second dose appointments are booked before you leave your first dose appointment